From Image to Video, what do we need in multimodal LLMs?: Introduction

+Specifically, since a video can be viewed as a temporal series of dense images, we propose spatial and temporal pooling methods, capturing correspondingly video's temporal and spatial features.
+While the spatial representations can be directly processed by pre-trained Image LLMs, we design a plug-and-play temporal adaptation module to endow the backbone Image LLM with the capability to grasp temporal information.
+Moreover, since our proposed pipeline performs one-stage instruction fine-tuning, it requires minimal instructional training data to build a weill-performing Video LLM.
+Furthermore, we implement our approach utilizing three mainstream Image LLMs (i.e., LLaVA~\cite{liu2024visual}, Qwen-VL~\cite{bai2023qwenvl} and Deepseek-VL~\cite{lu2024deepseek}).
+Relying on a small amount of Chinese instructional data, we develop the first Video LLM in the Chinese-speaking community.

-We summarize our primary contributions as follows: \begin{itemize} \item We propose a general pipeline for transitioning from Image Large Language Models (Image LLMs) to Video Large Language Models (Video LLMs) that allows for a rapid and efficient development of high-performing Video LLMs with minimal instruction training data. \item We introduce a plug-and-play temporal enhancement module that endows Image LLMs with the capability to understand temporal information and contextual relationships in videos. \item We present the first Video LLM designed for understanding videos within the Chinese-speaking community.
-Compared to existing approaches, our model achieves state-of-the-art performance.
+Our contributions can be summarized as follows: \begin{itemize} \item We propose a general pipeline for developing Video LLMs directly from Image LLMs.
+Building upon the pre-trained Image LLMs, our pipeline realizes an efficient transition with minimal training data. \item We introduce a plug-and-play temporal enhancement module that endows Image LLMs with the capability to understand temporal information in videos. \item We present the first Video LLM designed for understanding videos within the Chinese-speaking community.
+Compared with existing approaches, our model achieves state-of-the-art performance. \end{itemize}